Individual account without power of attorney

 • Every financial institution is obliged to check the community of heirs and to protect their interests.
 For this reason, individual heirs may not be treated preferentially.
 PostFinance has to check the entire community of heirs.
 This can only be done with an inheritance certificate.
 This is to be sent to PostFinance upon request.

 • Up until the estate, including assets belonging to PostFinance, is divided, the inheritance belongs to all the heirs jointly.
 The heirs can only control the estate or individual assets jointly and may only grant the right of disposal to one sole heir or third party jointly.
-The principle of unanimity applies, i.e. each heir must give his consent for each act of disposal, except if an authorization rule in the event of inheritance is in place (see above).
+The principle of unanimity applies, i.e. each heir must give his consent for each act of disposal, except if an inheritance power of attorney regulation is in place (see above).

 When handling a case of inheritance, the following persons can also be employed upon request by the parties involved or by the official office: executor, inheritance administrator, official liquidator.